pittcist/mgs406_flask/README.md

 # Install necessary python packages using pip install
 pip install ____________

-# You can use the requirements.txt file to install all necessary packages for this example project
+# You can use the requirements.txt file to install the dependencies for this example project

 pip install -r requirements.txt
 ```